Mike Tyson accused of rape at New York nightclub in 1990s

 “I met Mike Tyson in the early 1990s at a dance club called Septembers,” the affidavit read.
 “My friend and I were hanging out with him and his limousine driver.
 Tyson told us about a party and asked us to join him.
 My friend was going to drop off her car and Tyson said he would pick her up in the limousine.”

-According to the affidavit, the woman alleges that on their way to pick up her friend, Tyson tried to kiss her in the limo.
+According to the affidavit, which does not provide an exact date for the alleged attack, the woman alleges that on their way to pick up her friend, Tyson tried to kiss her in the limo.
 She reportedly told him “no” and asked him to stop, but he continued to attack her, the affidavit says.

 “He then pulled my pants off and violently raped me,” the affidavit reads.
 “As a result of Tyson’s rape, I suffered and continue to suffer from physical, psychological, and emotional injury.”